RNGDelak/ord-generalized/README.md

 ## How to use the transfinte number lines

-- Tap/Mouse Scroll/Arrow keys to zoom and pan
+- Arrow keys / mouse drag &amp; wheel to control

 - A/S to adjust rendering depth

+- M to toggle Mathstick Mode

+- Z to toggle Zoom into Mouse

+- D to toggle diagonal tick arrangement

+- H to toggle harmonic interval spacing (lag fixes)

-- M to switch notation
+- F to toggle ordinal finder (for some notation wih a parser)

+- G to toggle set viewport state

+- I to show viewport state

+- L to lock screen (disable interactions)

-- Shift/Cltr to slow and fasten the controls
+- Ctrl/Shift to adjust sensivity of arrow key controls

+- Shift+S to Enter/Exit Slow Mode

+- Open Config Menu for further configurations

 ## How to inject custom notation

-importantly, you must have at least 4 functions and gettings all the constant ready
+importantly, you must have at least 4 functions : fs,cmp,isSuccessor and display

-**and apparently, YOU MUST WARP EVERYTHING INSIDE IIEF because if you expose it, some older modules have collision with yours and lead to unexcutable**
+**and apparently, for any error cases, try to warp everything into a single IIEF since overlapping name likely to cause the problem**

 and here a complete module (you can plug in and use)